kaitlynnchan/Twitter/README.md

 # Twitter
 **work in progress**

-An interactive platform where you can search up hashtags and read the tweets and profile
+An interactive platform where you can search up hashtags and read tweets